 Overview

 The FT authentication sequence comprises four sets of FT elements.
 Each set of FT elements is referred to in 13.8 (FT authentication sequence) as a message.
 These messages are included in the FT Protocol frames or FT Resource Request Protocol frames to initiate a fast BSS transition.
-The FT authentication sequence is always initiated by the FTO and responded to by the target AP.
+The FT authentication sequence is always initiated by the FTO and responded to by the target AP or target AP MLD.

-In an RSN, the first two messages in the sequence allow the FTO and target AP to provide association instance identifiers, SNonce and ANonce, respectively.
+In an RSN, the first two messages in the sequence allow the FTO and target AP or target AP MLD to provide association instance identifiers, SNonce and ANonce, respectively.
 SNonce and ANonce are chosen randomly or pseudorandomly and are used to generate a fresh PTK.
-The first two messages also enable the target AP to provision the PMK-R1 and the FTO and target AP to compute the PTK.
+The first two messages also enable the target AP or target AP MLD to provision the PMK-R1 and the FTO and target AP or target AP MLD to compute the PTK.
 The third and fourth messages demonstrate liveness of the peer, authenticate the elements, and enable an authenticated resource request.

 When an FTO invokes the FT protocol, then the first two messages of the sequence are both carried in Authentication frames or both carried in Action frames, and these messages are described in 13.8.2 (FT authentication sequence: contents of first message) and 13.8.3 (FT authentication sequence: contents of second message).
 The third and fourth messages in the sequence are carried in the Reassociation Request and Reassociation Response frames and are described in 13.8.4 (FT authentication sequence: contents of third message) and 13.8.5 (FT authentication sequence: contents of fourth message).